2018 SAFF U-18 Women's Championship: Venue

+Participating nations

 Draw

 A draw for tournament ceremony was held on 7 July 2018 in Motijheel at conference room of Bangladesh Football Federation.
 SAFF general secretary Anwarul Haque Helal and BFF general secretary Abu Nayeem Shohag, were among others present on the occasion.
 Initially all of seven countries team participated for the draw, two groups A and B were made: group A consisted of India, Sri Lanka and Maldives and group B consisted of Nepal, Bangladesh, Bhutan and Pakistan.
 Later, however, Sri Lanka had their team withdrawn from the tournament and the groups were redefined.